 If you have a User ID and password, you can access your account, on the Employer Profile page you will have an option to Close your account, otherwise submit an email to UC-News@pa.gov providing the date of the last payroll.

 Section 402(a) of Pennsylvania Unemployment Compensation Law provides, in part, that an employee shall be ineligible for compensation for any week in which their unemployment is due to failure, without good cause, to accept suitable work; provided that the employer who offers the work notifies the department of the refusal within seven days from when the offer is made.

-The department has created a new form, UC-1921W, so employers can notify the department that suitable work was refused.
+L&I has created the Employer Questionnaire Refusal of Suitable Work Form (UC-1921W), so employers can notify the department that suitable work was refused.
 The form can be saved, printed, and submitted directly to the department online.
 Be an active partner in helping to improve the integrity of unemployment compensation payments.
-Notify the department within seven days of the offer by submitting the form, UC-1921W, online.
+Notify the department within seven days of the offer by submitting the form online.
 If you prefer to send the form via facsimile, please complete, print, and fax the form with any additional documentation to UIAS at 717-772-0378.

 Duplicate employer UC forms and/or wage information are available upon request from the department.
 General UC forms and pamphlets may be obtained from our Resources page.

 Employers may obtain Form UC-2A, Employer's Quarterly Report of Wages Paid to Each Employee, or Form UC-640, Monthly Notice of Compensation Charged.
 To obtain copies of your Form UC-2A or UC-640, please contact the Disclosure Officer at 717-783-3733 for instructions.

 All requests must be sent to the following address, and must include a check or money order made out to the Commonwealth of PA:Disclosure Officer, Office of UC Benefits PolicyDepartment of Labor & IndustryEmployer Information Center651 Boas Street, Room 525